 First Appointed, First in Authority

-Arizona law follows a clear rule: the personal representative who receives general letters first has exclusive authority over the estate.
-No second appointment can override that authority unless the first appointment is formally terminated or modified through proper legal channels.
+Arizona law follows a clear order of priority.
+The personal representative who receives general letters first has exclusive authority over the estate.
+No second appointment can override that authority unless the first is formally ended or modified.

 A person to whom general letters are issued first has exclusive authority under the letters until his appointment is terminated or modified.

 A.R.S. § 14-3702This rule prevents confusion and conflict.
-Estates can involve significant assets, creditor claims, and family dynamics.
+Estates can involve significant real estate, creditor claims, and family dynamics.
 Having two people with competing authority would create chaos.
-Arizona law avoids that by making the first appointment definitive.
+Arizona law avoids that by making the first appointment final.

 What Happens When Letters Are Issued Twice

 Administrative errors happen.
-If the court or registrar issues general letters to a second person by mistake, the law does not simply void everything the second person did.
+The law does not void everything the second person did if letters are issued by mistake.
 Instead, it creates a practical compromise.

 If, through error, general letters are afterwards issued to another, the first appointed representative may recover any property of the estate in the hands of the representative subsequently appointed, but the acts of the latter done in good faith before notice of the first letters are not void for want of validity of appointment.

 A.R.S. § 14-3702The first appointee can recover estate property from the second person.
-But anything the second person did in good faith, before learning about the first appointment, remains legally valid.
-This protects third parties who dealt with the second representative and prevents unwinding transactions that were completed without any wrongdoing.
+Anything the second person did in good faith before learning about the first appointment remains valid.
+This protects third parties who dealt with the second representative.